Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 An Island Created from a Dresser

-We definitely needed more countertop space in the kitchen but couldn’t really fit a large island in this space.
+We definitely needed more countertop space in the kitchen, but we couldn’t fit a large island in this space.
+That’s where this vintage dresser came in.

-Our contractor found a piece of butcher block from a local Dunkin Donuts that was going out of business and the rest is history.
+Our contractor found a piece of butcher block from a local Dunkin Donuts that was going out of business, and the rest is history.

 summer cottage beach house kitchen